By Brian Nixon, Special to ASSIST News Service

-- My first MA was in Pastoral Ministry and Christian education.
-And other than Christian education history courses, I wasn’t’ introduced to the thought of Aquinas in any formal setting until Veritas Evangelical Seminary.
+3) My first MA was in Pastoral Ministry and Christian education.
+And other than Christian education history courses, I wasn’t’ introduced to the thought of Aquinas in any formal setting.

-About the writer: Brian Nixon is a writer, artist, musician, and clergyman.
-He’s a graduate of California State University, Stanislaus (BA), Veritas Seminary (MA), and is a Fellow at Oxford Graduate School (D.Phil.).
-To learn more, click here: http://en.wikipedia.org/wiki/Brian_Nixon
+About the writer: Brian Nixon is a writer, musician, artist, and minister.
+He’s a graduate of California State University, Stanislaus (BA), Veritas Evangelical Seminary (MA), and is a Fellow at Oxford Graduate School (D.Phil.).
+To learn more, click here: http://en.wikipedia.org/wiki/Brian_Nixon.

-** You may republish this and any of our ANS stories with attribution to the ASSIST News Service (www.assistnews.net).
-Please also tell your friends and colleagues that they too can have a free subscription to our news service by signing up there.
+** You may republish this, and any of our ANS stories, with attribution to the ASSIST News Service (www.assistnews.net).
+Please also tell your friends that they can receive a complimentary subscription to our news service by going to the ANS website (see above) and signing up there.